-- 4. To shut down the oven pilot light, turn the oven control knob to "OFF", at this position, the oven pilot will go out. - 5.
+- 1. Lighting Oven Pilot. - A. There are 2 propane lines, one to each appliance. - B. Be sure main gas supply is on.
+Separate owners manual is supplied by FURRION.
+Follow directions as listed. - 2.
+To shut down the oven burner turn the oven control knob clockwise to "PILOT ON" position.
+At this position, the oven pilot will remain lit. - 3.
 Always turn oven control "OFF" upon completion of using it.